 The positioning of the vehicles can also play a role in determining liability.
 For example, in most rear-end collisions, the police and insurance adjusters will assume that the driver in the rear was responsible.
 In accidents that occur when a vehicle is turning left, the driver making the turn is almost always liable.

-If you were injured in a collision that another driver caused, contact Laborde Earles Law Firm.
+If you were injured in a collision that another driver caused, contact Laborde Earles Injury Lawyers.
 A Baton Rouge car wreck lawyer will help you navigate the claims process and avoid costly mistakes.

 Schedule a free consultation by calling 800-522-6733.
 You can learn more about car accident claims in Louisiana by visiting USAttorneys.com.